Supermagnum/turbine-car-concept/README.md

 - Maximum traction force: 1.20 × 675 × 9.81 = **7,945 N**
 - Maximum traction-limited acceleration: 7,945 / 1,500 = **5.30 m/s² (0.54g)**

-The traction limit governs the launch for all three engines up to the crossover speed where available wheel force falls to equal traction force.
-Above that speed the engine becomes the limiting factor.

 ### Crossover Speeds

 | Engine | Wheel power | Crossover speed |